The Church of the Holy Trinity

 St. Ann’s as Pro-Cathedral

 The Diocese of Long Island was created on November 18, 1868, at a convention held in the sanctuary of the Church of the Holy Trinity.
-The church served as Pro-Cathedral of the Diocese of Long Island from 1868 until 1885, when the Cathedral of the Incarnation was opened and became the diocesan seat.
-The Reverend Abram Newkirk Littlejohn, Rector of the Church of the Holy Trinity, was elected the first Bishop of the new diocese.
-Bishop Lawrence Provenzano will designate the church as his Pro-Cathedral during a special evensong service at St. Ann’s on September 16, 2018.
+The church served as pro-cathedral of the Diocese of Long Island from 1868 until 1885, when the Cathedral of the Incarnation was opened and became the diocesan seat.
+The Reverend Abram Newkirk Littlejohn, rector of the Church of the Holy Trinity, was elected the first Bishop of the new diocese.
+Bishop Lawrence Provenzano again designated the church as pro-cathedral during a festive Evensong service at St. Ann & the Holy Trinity on September 16, 2018.
 The designation indicates both historical and pastoral significance.
-In its role as Pro-Cathedral, the church will serve as a place in which the Bishop of the Episcopal Diocese of Long Island can speak directly to the concerns of parishioners in Brooklyn and Queens, the two New York City boroughs that are part of the diocese.
+In its role as pro-cathedral, the church will serve as a place in which the bishop of the Episcopal Diocese of Long Island can speak directly to the concerns of parishioners in Brooklyn and Queens, the two New York City boroughs that are part of the diocese.

 A 360° panoramic view of the interior of St. Ann & the Holy Trinity Church

 Jeremy Seto made this 360° panorama of St. Ann & the Holy Trinity Church’s interior on a May 22, 2016, visit to the church and has generously shared it with us.